cdague10/Hockey-Puck-Management/README.md

 # Hockey-Puck-Management
 Using tracking data, I created a rating system to evaluate how individual players handle the puck.
 Their efficiency rating is dependent of event type, location, and the player's position.
-Every position has a different weight value of features, based on position. *Data is accurate but teams and names are replacing the actual players.*
+Every position has a different weight value of features, based on position. *Data is accurate but teams and names are replacing the actual players.* The only data missing is the player tracking data.
+Everything else is attatched